bereket-molla/rolang/README.md

 # rolang

-a small Functional Reactive Programming language and friend (tya2104@columbia.edu) and I wrote for a programming languaged and translators class based on a paper about reactive programming.
+a small Functional Reactive Programming language friend (tya2104@columbia.edu) and I wrote for a programming languaged and translators class based on a paper about reactive programming.
 The main idea is you write relationships that should always be true, and the runtime keeps them true when inputs change --it reacts to change.

 ## quick example